Building Safety Legislation

 In response to the findings of the Hackitt Review into building safety following the Grenfell fire tragedy, the Government is to introduce major reforms of the building safety regime.

-The process of reform has begun to gather pace, with the Fire Safety Bill due to receive Royal Assent soon.
+The process of reform has begun to gather pace, with the Fire Safety Bill receiving Royal Assent at the end of April 2021.

 The Health and Safety Executive (HSE) have also responded, recently announcing the appointment of a new Chief Inspector of Buildings to establish the new Building Safety Regulator (BSR).
 The BSR will fulfil a crucial role set out in the upcoming Building Safety legislation, which is currently in draft.

-With the publication of various pieces of new guidance and legislation it can be difficult for freeholders and Building Managers to discern what their obligations are and what they will be in the future.
+With the publication of various pieces of guidance, together with new and emerging legislation it can be difficult for freeholders and Building Managers to discern what their obligations are and what they will be in the future.

-This article is intended to provide a summary of the main guidance and emerging legislation, together with the likely timescale of when the additional obligations will apply.
+This article is intended to provide a summary of the main guidance and legislation, together with a likely timescale of when additional obligations will apply.

 MHCLG Consolidated Advice Note – January 2020